When Do Med Supp Plans K, L, M, & N Make Sense?

 Final Thoughts

-Remember, your clients trust you to help them enroll in the “right” plan(s).
-If you sell a higher-premium, benefit-rich Med Supp plan to a client that may not need all that coverage, another agent might come along and put them in a more fitting, lower-premium plan.
+Remember, your clients trust you to help them enroll in the right plan(s).
+If you sell a higher-premium, benefit-rich Med Supp to a client that may not need all that coverage, another agent might come along and put them in a more fitting, lower-premium plan.

-Be sure to explore all your clients’ options and thoroughly compare rates in your area.
-You’re the expert.
+Be sure to explore all your clients’ plan letter options and thoroughly compare rates in your area.
+You’re the knowledgeable professional.
 Continue to grow your business by showing that to those whom you advise.

 ● ● ●

 Interested in finding out which Med Supps are the most competitive in your local market?
-Send us a message.
+Contact your sales specialist or request a portfolio review to get started.

 Editor’s Note: This post was originally published in April 2017 and has been updated to reflect current statistics.